-Soil water content will be measured at biweekly intervals using a soil moisture probe (Delta T Devices PR2 soil moisture profile probe).
-The PR2 Probe access tubes will be installed after cover crop emergence and will be placed in the center of each plot in areas most representative of cover crop growth.
+Soil water content was measured at biweekly intervals using a soil moisture probe (Delta T Devices PR2 soil moisture profile probe).
+The PR2 Probe access tubes were installed after cover crop emergence and were placed near the center of each plot in areas most representative of cover crop growth.
 Soil water content was measured at 90, 111, 143, and 165 days after planting (DAP) of cover crops during the cover crop season and 233, 260, 279, 316, and 385 DAP during the soybean season in field season-1.
 In field season-2, soil water content was measured at 112, 143, and 154 days after planting (DAP) of cover crops during the cover crop season and 305 DAP during the soybean season.
-Measurements were taken at 10, 20, 30, 40, 60, and 100 cm (39 inch) depths.
-A rain gauge will be installed in the field to measure daily precipitation.
-Cover crop water use (cover crop evapotranspiration) for a given plot between two sampling dates will be calculated as ‘change in soil water content between the sampling dates + precipitation – run off – drainage’ (Zhang et al., 2001).
-Cumulative water use will be calculated as the sum of biweekly crop water use during the cover crop growth period.
-Soil water depletion by cover crop treatments will be compared with that of control treatments to determine the loss of stored soil water due to cover cropping.
-If soil water content after cover crop termination is greater in any plot, compared to fallow, that cover crop treatment would be a candidate for a sustainable practice for this region to reduce weed pressure and improve soil health without depleting stored soil water.
+Measurements were taken at 10, 20, 30, 40, and 60, cm depths.
+Cover crop water use (cover crop evapotranspiration) for a given plot between two sampling dates was calculated as ‘change in soil water content between the sampling dates + precipitation.
+Cumulative water use was calculated as the sum of biweekly crop water use during the cover crop growth period.
+Soil water depletion by cover crop treatments was compared with that of control treatments to determine the loss of stored soil water due to cover cropping.

-Experimental design will be a randomized complete block with five replications.
-Analysis of variance will be performed using the MIXED procedure in SAS to determine effect of cover crops.
-Cover crop treatments will be considered as fixed effects and replications as random effects.
+Experimental design was a randomized complete block with five replications.
+Analysis of variance was performed using the GLIMMIX procedure in SAS.
+Cover crop treatments were considered as fixed effects and replications as random effects.